frontend-fun/react-hooks-typescript-tome/docs/4-state/state.md

 * When the quiz is in progress, the `Start Quiz` and `Mulligan` buttons are disabled.
 * When the quiz is not in progress, the `Stop Quiz` button is disabled.
 * When the attempts are zero, the `Start Quiz` button is disabled.
+* The number of attempts should be visible in the interface.

 ### TwoDice